anasmuneir/Cloud-Security-Projects/02-terraform-aws-iam-security/README.md

 Result: Group-based access control implemented by assigning permissions through an IAM group rather than directly to the user.

-Security Note: AdministratorAccess was used in this lab.
+**Security Note**: AdministratorAccess was used in this lab.
 Production environments should follow the Principle of Least Privilege.